skyminer1593/USAStates-Redux/README.md

 # US-State-Redux
-If you are not a dev and are testing the dev branch, check this page regularly.
+If you are not a developer and are testing the development branch, check this page regularly.

 A modification for the Paradox Interactive game, "Hearts of Iron 4"